 I kept my fingers crossed, and I wasn’t disappointed.
 I’ll never forget watching Batman Begins for the first time in the theater.
 There was a specific moment when I realized that I was seeing the Batman that I’d always envisioned.
 Changes had been made, but they made sense and coalesced into a version that seemed fresh and revitalized.
 Everything about it felt new, all the way down to an elegantly re-designed bat logo.
 I walked in expecting the worst, secretly hoping for the best, and what we got is . . . the best.

-Critics of Christopher Nolan’s version (especially in the beginning) strike me as very short-sighted.
+Critics of Christopher Nolan’s version (especially in the beginning) struck me as very short-sighted.
 They complained that certain actors from the Tim Burton films had not been brought in.
 They complained that composers Hans Zimmer and James Newton Howard didn’t use Danny Elfman’s Batman theme from previous films.
 What they failed to realize is that Nolan and Goyer and their collaborators were approaching the world of Batman from a completely different angle, one that owed nothing to the other films.
 They started from scratch and gave us characters of depth, with less dependence on action and spectacle (although Nolan’s films have plenty).
 They gave us the Batman films I always dreamed of watching.

 (Warning: spoilers abound.)